WilliamChen-Bill/Minirel-Project/README.md

 The `BufMgr` class is the core of the buffer manager.
 It involves methods such as `allocBuf()`, `readPage()`, `unPinPage()`, `allocPage()`, and `flushFile()` to manage buffer frames and pages.

-### Contributing to the Project

-This project offers a solid foundation for anyone interested in learning the architecture of a DBMS.
-It is a great opportunity to not only learn the theoretical aspects but also get hands-on experience in building a database system.
-Contribute to this project to improve your understanding of DBMS and to make a positive impact on your resume for recruiters.

 # Project: Minirel HeapFile Manager

 ## Overview